hypertrack/live-app-ios/README.md

 $ pod install
 ```

-Get your HyperTrack Publishable Key [here](https://dashboard.hypertrack.com/signup) and type it in the Publishable Key screen in the app.
+Log into the app using your HyperTrack account credentials.

 ## Documentation
 For detailed documentation of the APIs, customizations and what all you can build using HyperTrack, please visit the official [docs](https://www.hypertrack.com/docs/).